rink72/kaggle-titanic-spaceship/README.md

   - We could look at a count of family members aboard
   - We could look at a 0/1 for travelling alone
   - Thought about male/female but the names are ambiguous

+## Submission 1

+I had a first attempt based on the thoughts and ideas above.
+This can be found [here](src/submission-01.ipynb) and some investigation can be found [here](src/submission-01-investigation.ipynb).

+This resulted in a 75.8% accuracy and was in the top 1000 results.
+Looking at other examples I was on the right path and followed most of the same steps of the higher scoring submissions.
+Weirdly, some of the very highest submissions did almost no data processing and just chucked the raw data at a neural net.

+## Final thoughts

+I may come back eventually and try improve the score some more but for now I'm going to move on to the monthly challenges to see how those go.
+For the most part I think the most important part of this has been knowing that I'm on the right track with analysing the data but probably spend a bit more time on analysing the data.
+But also, maybe just chuck all data at a neural net sometimes to see what results you get...